 We are minimizing the use of animals as per IACUC rules.
 We did not report claims in our results based on a trend, all our main results are statistically significant.

-We removed Experiment 3 from the results section and only use it for discussion purposes.
-Experiment 3 is not essential to the conclusions of this study.
+We acknowledge that our Experiment 3 should be considered preliminary.
+However, Experiment 3 is not essential to the conclusions of this study.

 - [ESSENTIAL REVISION] The rat experiment starts with a subset of cued responses.
 It is not clear whether the rats treated the cued responses and the uncued as part of the same "condition".
 I don't know how to fix this, but it needs to be considered.
 The authors do acknowledge that the rats may have been making some decisions based on overall volatility rather than the actual time-horizon experiment desired, but they do not disprove this hypothesis.
 I think it is necessary for the authors to directly test these alternative theories (using Bayesian model fits?) and show that these alternate explanations are not as good explanations as their intended experimental logic.